hdfiresky/Tutorials/backend_setup_guide.md

     try:
         logger.info(f"Agent 2: Generating content for heading '{req.currentHeading}'.")
         model = genai.GenerativeModel(MODEL_NAME)
-        language_instruction = (f'Write in the same language as the topic "{req.topic}".' if req.language == 'auto' else f'Write entirely in {req.language}.') prompt = f"""You are a technical writer for a tutorial on "{req.topic}" for a "{req.audience}" audience. {language_instruction} The full outline is: {req.allHeadings}.
-You are writing for: "{req.currentHeading}".
+        language_instruction = f'Write in the language of "{req.topic}".' if req.language == 'auto' else f'Write in {req.language}.'
+        prompt = f"""As a technical writer for a tutorial on "{req.topic}" for a "{req.audience}", write content for "{req.currentHeading}". {language_instruction} Full outline: {req.allHeadings}.
 Previous context: {req.previousSectionContext}. {f'Use this search info: <search>{req.internetSearchContext}</search>' if req.internetSearchContext else ''}.
 Write 2-5 paragraphs.
-Use Markdown but NOT H1/H2 headings.
-Dive straight into the content.""" response = await model.generate_content_async(prompt, generation_config={"temperature": 0.65})
+Use Markdown but NOT H1/H2.
+Dive straight in.""" response = await model.generate_content_async(prompt, generation_config={"temperature": 0.65})
         return response.text
     except Exception as e: